 We have recovered tens of millions for injured victims of car accidents in Lexington, motorcycle accidents, Lexington truck accident injuries, slip and fall cases, wrongful death claims, brain injury cases, and more.
 Our results speak for themselves.

 The Lexington attorneys at Minner Vines Moncus Injury Lawyers are ready to fight for you.
 Schedule an appointment with one of our compassionate and experienced lawyers.
 We will do everything we possibly can to right this wrong.

 Why Do I Need to Hire a Nursing Home Abuse Attorney?

-Hiring an experienced Lexington personal injury attorney will help ensure your case goes as smoothly, efficiently, and effectively as possible.
+Hiring an experienced Lexington personal injury attorney will greatly increase your chance to prove the other party’s liability and it will help ensure your case goes as smoothly, efficiently, and effectively as possible.
 A nursing home abuse attorney will have extensive knowledge of the law surrounding elder facilities regulations and will be able to independently investigate the situation and gather the evidence needed to support your claim.